FIFA shelves bidding for 2026 World Cup, Swiss seize data

 The German Football Association meanwhile came up with a radical plan for reform of FIFA that is likely to be resisted by many of FIFA’s members outside Europe.

-Its president, Wolfgang Niersbach, said Blatter was not doing himself or soccer any favors by staying on.
+Its president, Wolfgang Niersbach, said Blatter was not doing himself or football any favours by staying on.

 Niersbach demanded a clean-up at FIFA and said its voting structure should be based on the “size and sporting relevance” of its member federations.

-At present, each of FIFA’s 209 members has a vote, giving soccer powerhouses Germany and Brazil the same influence as tiny Pacific islands.
+At present, each of FIFA’s 209 members has a vote, giving football powerhouses Germany and Brazil the same influence as tiny Pacific islands.

 In an early indication that the FIFA scandal is likely to have wider legal repercussions, the Dutch city of Eindhoven said it was considering suing FIFA to recover 1.5 million euros spent on the Dutch/Belgian bid for the 2018 cup.